aiven/devportal/docs/platform/howto/project-support-center.rst

 The Basic support tier is provided to all customers on paid service plans.
 Aiven offers three additional support tiers with faster response times, phone support, and other services.
 For more information about the tiers, check out the `Aiven support details page <https://aiven.io/support-services>`_ or contact sales@Aiven.io.

+For other services included in your support tier - such as business reviews or disaster recovery planning - contact the sales team at sales@Aiven.io.
 If you are using a free service, you can ask questions in the `Aiven Community Forum <https://aiven.io/community/forum/>`_.

 The Aiven service level agreement (SLA) is available on `the SLA page <https://aiven.io/sla>`_.
 Custom SLAs are available for premium plans.
 Contact the sales team at sales@Aiven.io for more details.